Jan. 23, 2023

 • Drug-induced reduction of cerebral blood flow

-• The clinical manifestations of drug-induced cerebrovascular disease are similar to those of cerebrovascular disease due to other causes.
+• The clinical manifestations of drug-induced cerebrovascular disease are like those of cerebrovascular disease due to other causes.

 • Prognosis varies according to the pathology of the drug-induced process.